sqldelight/sqldelight/docs/jvm_sqlite/migrations.md

 {% include 'common/migrations.md' %}

-If you are using an `JdbcSqliteDriver` you can pass the schema and callbacks in during the driver's creation:
+If you are using an `JdbcSqliteDriver` you can pass the schema and callbacks in during the driver's creation.
+It uses `PRAGMA user_version` to store current version of schema in database.

 ```kotlin
 val driver: SqlDriver = JdbcSqliteDriver(